vale0722/workshop-logs/README.md

 # Logs in Laravel

 This project is done in a workshop, in order to talk about managing logs with Laravel.
-It is a product management system, where an admin user can control and manage what happens in the application.
+It is a post management system, where an admin user can control and manage what happens in the application.

 ## Installation